 Under the terms of the acquisition agreement, the purchase price is subject to two share-based milestone payments.
-The first milestone payment will occur when the first patient is enrolled in a Phase 1 clinical study.
-At that time, CA\$2 million will be paid through the issuance of common shares of the Company.
+The first milestone consisted in initiating a Phase 1 clinical trial evaluating TH1902 for the treatment of Sortilin positive solid tumors.
+This milestone was achieved in March 2021 and was satisfied through the issuance of 481,928 common shares (note 21 b)).